pytorch/ignite/docs/source/concepts.rst

 Complete list of events can be found at :class:`~ignite.engine.Events`.

 Thus, user can execute a custom code as an event handler.
+Handlers can be any function: e.g. lambda, simple function, class method etc. The first argument can be optionally `engine`, but not necessary.

 Let us consider in more detail what happens when :meth:`~ignite.engine.Engine.run` is called:

 .. code-block:: python